 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page

-Crime continues to be a problem in East Timor (Timor-Leste), including gang-related violence, robbery (in some cases armed), assault and attacks on vehicles.
+Crime continues to be a problem in Timor-Leste (East Timor), including gang-related violence (not directed towards foreigners), robbery and assault.
 See Crime

-There’s no resident British diplomatic mission in East Timor.
+Consular support may be limited in Timor-Leste as there’s no resident British diplomatic mission.
 Emergency consular services are provided by the New Zealand Embassy in Dili (24 hour emergency number: +670 7732 1015) and the British Honorary Consul.
-For all routine consular issues, contact the British Embassy Jakarta.
+For all routine consular issues, contact the British Embassy in Jakarta, Indonesia.

 Although there’s no recent history of terrorism in Timor-Leste, attacks can’t be ruled out.
 See Terrorism

-The tropical cyclone season in East Timor normally runs from November to April.
+The rainy season in Timor-Leste normally runs from November to April.
 See Natural disasters